kwkeefer/hiro/.ai/architecture-decisions.md

-# Architecture Decisions for code-mcp
+# Architecture Decisions for hiro

 This document provides a quick reference to all architectural decisions.
 For detailed information, see the individual ADR files in `.ai/adrs/`.